2nd Commando Regiment (Australia): Afghanistan

 The regiment served in 20 SOTG rotations in Afghanistan, the deployments ranging from about four to six, seven, and eight months.
 For its actions, the regiment was collectively awarded the Unit Citation for Gallantry and the Meritorious Unit Citation.
 On 26 March 2013, it was announced that Special Operations Command would receive the first battle honour awarded to an Australian Army unit for actions since the end of the Vietnam War for its performance during the Shah Wali Kot Offensive in Afghanistan from May to June 2010.
 The battle honour, titled "Eastern Shah Wali Kot", was awarded in recognition of the operational actions of the SASR and 2nd Commando Regiment from Australian Special Operations Task Group Rotation XII.
 Some of the regiment's personnel have also received individual decorations for their actions in Afghanistan.
 A posthumous Victoria Cross for Australia was awarded to Cameron Baird for actions in Uruzgan Province in June 2013.
 As of October 2010, six Distinguished Service Crosses, eleven Distinguished Service Medals, seven Medals for Gallantry and three Stars of Gallantry had been awarded to 2nd Commando Regiment personnel for service in Afghanistan.

 In September 2019, The Age reported that a commando from the regiment's November platoon had confessed to the Brereton inquiry of unlawfully killing a prisoner in Afghanistan in October 2012.
 In October 2020, ABC News reported that commandos in mid-2012 allegedly killed a prisoner in Afghanistan after a US Marine helicopter crew member told the commandos that there was no room for him on board the helicopter.

 Military intervention against ISIL

 In September 2014, as part of Operation Okra the Australian Army deployed a Special Operations Task Group (SOTG) of approximately 200 personnel to the United Arab Emirates in preparation for operations to assist and advise Iraqi Security Forces following an offensive by Islamic State forces.
 The soldiers were expected to be deployed to Iraq when a legal framework covering their presence in the country was agreed between the Australian and Iraqi Governments.
-The majority of the SOTG was reported to be made up of C Company, 2nd Commando Regiment.
+The majority of the SOTG was reported to be made up of C Company, 2nd Commando Regiment, under the command of Ian Langford.
 It began moving into Iraq in early November.
 The regiment was tasked with training the Iraq government's Counter Terrorism Service.
 Personnel from SOTG have also been involved in co-ordinating airstrikes remotely to assist Iraqi forces engaged in clearance operations.
 From September 2015, the strength of SOTG rotations were reduced to approximately 80 personnel.